Oppenheimer, USA/UK 2023. Directed and screenplay by Christopher Nolan, based on American Prometheus by Kai Bird & Martin J. Sherwin.

 Then, and that’s what I prefer personally, there’s the 70mm analog option.
 Yet again, not many theaters are left with 70mm film projectors, and yet again, the situation is particularly bleak in Germany with merely nine theaters left—three of them located in Berlin and two in Essen.

 Here, I’m lucky for a change!
 Essen is less than an hour’s train ride from where I live, and the Lichtburg theater there is also the largest film theater in Germany.
 It’s a blast, really, to watch movies like Oppenheimer or Dunkirk there on 70mm analog film!
 And for a full digital IMAX experience, we sometimes travel to Eindhoven in the Netherlands.
-Not only because 4K/1.43:1 IMAX theaters are practically non-existent around here, as mentioned above, but also because movies screened in IMAX theaters in Germany are practically always dubbed to death.
+Not only because 4K/1.43:1 IMAX theaters are crazily rare in Germany, as mentioned above, and non-existent around where I live, but also because movies screened in IMAX theaters in Germany are practically always dubbed to death.

 Here’s the world-wide distribution of analog Oppenheimer copies in numbers: